AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 (Narzisi, G., et al. 2018, _Commun Biol_)

-Their use of medulloblastoma in their investigation further led us to believe this would be nicely generalizable to this use case.
+Their use of medulloblastoma in their investigation further led us to believe this would be generalizable to this use case.
 This diagram here shows Short Tandem Repeats (STRs) which according to Narzisi et al, were the regions with the worst false positive rates for each of the callers.
 We expect that the reduction in false positive rates with the combinations of more callers might also hold true in non-STR regions.

-Tumor Mutation Burden calculations only used Mutect2 and Strelka2 agreement due to [Lancet's calling particularly low VAF mutations for WXS sample data](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/snv-callers/lancet-wxs-tests) and [its tendency to have a coding region bias](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/snv-callers/compare_snv_callers_plots.nb.html#mutation_region_barplot) which the other callers do not have.
+Tumor Mutation Burden calculations only used Mutect2 and Strelka2 agreement due to [Lancet's calling particularly low VAF mutations for WXS sample data](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/snv-callers/lancet-wxs-tests) and [its apparent coding region bias](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/snv-callers/compare_snv_callers_plots.nb.html#mutation_region_barplot) compared to the other callers.

-See comparison of the performances of all four original callers used [here for PBTA data](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/snv-callers/compare_snv_callers_plots.nb.html) and [here for TCGA data](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/snv-callers/compare_snv_callers_plots-tcga.nb.html)
+See comparison of the performances of all four original callers used [here for PBTA data](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/snv-callers/compare_snv_callers_plots.nb.html) and [here for TCGA data](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/snv-callers/compare_snv_callers_plots-tcga.nb.html).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->